-Characteristics such as age, education, and language spoken all are weighted heavily in the Express Entry program stream.
+Characteristics such as age, education, and language spoken all are weighted heavily in the Express Entry program streams.
 For example, higher levels of education, such as university degrees, are given more points in the program.
 Additionally, certain age groups, such as 18-24 are allotted more points, while other age groups (0-17) receive no points.

-Despite French also being an official language, and points being given in the Express Entry program stream to French-speaking applicants, French is not one of the common languages spoken among permanent residents in any of Northern Ontario's 11 districts or five largest cities.
-Perhaps French-speaking immigrants are not common within most Northern Ontario districts due to the benefits French-speakers receive if they locate in Quebec, such as prioritized credential recognition between France and Quebec (Quebec 2019).
-But the immigration target set by Immigration, Refugees and Citizenship Canada for French-speaking migrants to Canada (outside Quebec) is 4.4 per cent.
+Despite French also being an official language, and points being given in the Express Entry Program to Frenchspeaking applicants, French is not one of the common languages spoken among permanent residents in any of Northern Ontario's 11 districts or five largest cities.
+Perhaps French-speaking immigrants are not common in most Northern Ontario districts due to the benefits they receive if they locate in Quebec, such as prioritized credential recognition between France and Quebec (Quebec 2019).
+But the immigration target set by Immigration, Refugees, and Citizenship Canada for French-speaking migrants to Canada (outside Quebec) is 4.4 per cent.